Review of Blue Buffalo Wilderness

-Blue Buffalo Wilderness Rocky Mountain Recipe Adult Rabbit Dinner was selected to represent the other products in the line for this review.
+Blue Buffalo Wilderness Rocky Mountain Recipe Adult Red Meat Dinner was selected to represent the other products in the line for detailed recipe and nutrient analysis.

-Blue Buffalo Wilderness Rocky Mountain Recipe Adult Rabbit Dinner
+Blue Buffalo Wilderness Rocky Mountain Recipe Adult Red Meat Dinner

 Canned Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Rabbit, chicken broth, chicken, turkey, potatoes, pea protein, flaxseed, carrageenan, cassia gum, guar gum, potassium chloride, salt, choline chloride, zinc amino acid chelate, iron amino acid chelate, vitamin E supplement, copper amino acid chelate, manganese amino acid chelate, sodium selenite, thiamine mononitrate (vitamin B1), cobalt amino acid chelate, niacin supplement (vitamin B3), calcium pantothenate (vitamin B5), vitamin A supplement, riboflavin supplement (vitamin B2), biotin (vitamin B7), vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride (vitamin B6), vitamin D3 supplement, folic acid (vitamin B9)
+Ingredients: Beef, turkey, beef broth, lamb, potatoes, pea protein, flaxseed, carrageenan, cassia gum, guar gum, potassium chloride, salt, choline chloride, zinc amino acid chelate, iron amino acid chelate, vitamin E supplement, copper amino acid chelate, manganese amino acid chelate, sodium selenite, thiamine mononitrate (vitamin B1), cobalt amino acid chelate, niacin supplement (vitamin B3), calcium pantothenate (vitamin B5), vitamin A supplement, riboflavin supplement (vitamin B2), biotin (vitamin B7), vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride (vitamin B6), vitamin D3 supplement, folic acid (vitamin B9)